OysterKing/Final-Year-Project/README.md

 11/01/16:
 Edited the translator file so that it adds correct animations.
 Unfortunately I have an issue with sorting out the ids in the animations."

+12/01/16:
+Edited the translator file so that is now reads the correct host and switch ids that the user has added to their custom topology.
+The function getHostSwitchIDs iterated through the xml file and extracts the host and switch IDs and saves them to separate lists.
+The convertIP function now uses the last number in the ip address to correctly access these lists and return the node id.